 In any dispute over parenting issues, it is first necessary to decide which law applies.

 The Family Law Amendment (Shared Parental Responsibility) Act 2006 (Cth) came into effect on 1 July 2006.
-Amongst the most significant changes brought about by the Act is the requirement that when making a parenting order, the court must apply a presumption that it is in the best interests of the child for parents to have equal shared parental responsibility (s 61DA FLA).
+Among the most significant changes brought about by the Act was the requirement that when making a parenting order, the court must apply a presumption that it is in the best interests of the child for parents to have equal shared parental responsibility (s 61DA FLA).

 “Parental responsibility” is defined in section 61B of FLA as “all duties, powers, responsibilities and authority which, by law, parents have in relation to children”.
 Parents with “shared parental responsibility” must consult each other in making decisions about major long-term issues regarding the child and make genuine attempts to come to joint decisions (s 65DAC FLA).